0xcross24/aws-cloud-pracititioner/Chapter 01: Introduction.md

 ## Infrastructure as a Service
 Similar look and feel to managing physical resources.
 IaaS provides direct access to provider's compute, storage, and networking assets.

+Responsible for the consequences of any bad configurations.
+You are provided with the resources but all management must be done by the company.

+## Platform as a Service
+You are not responsible for the complexity of the infrastructure like IaaS.

+Given an interface through which you define the behavior and environment you want for your application.

+## Software as a Service
+Services that are meant to be accessed by end users like Gmail or outlook that runs locally.